 Income Stream #3 – Consultation Services

-I used to do a lot of 1 on 1 consultations, mostly with other people wanting to grow their YouTube channel or build a business similar to the one that I have.
+I used to do a lot of “one to one” consultations – mostly with other people wanting to grow their YouTube channel or build a business similar to the one that I have.

-I recently decided to close intake on new consultations as I’m working on a couple of longer-term projects that are taking up more of my time.
+I have now decided to close intake on new consultations, as I’m working on a couple of longer-term projects that are taking up more of my time.

-The projects that I am working on are usually with companies outside of the cruise industry that are looking for advice and guidance.
+Projects that I work on are usually with companies outside of the cruise industry who need advice and guidance.